razerofficial/CChromaEditor/README.md

 This method will only update colors in the animation that are not already set to black.
 Set the RGB value for a subset of colors for all frames.
 Use the range of 0 to 255 for red, green, and blue parameters.
+Animation is referenced by id.

 ```C++
 // DLL Interface